michal-h21/make4ht/README.md

 staticsite

-:    build the document in form suitable for static site generators like [Jekyll](https://jekyllrb.com/).
+:    build the document in a form suitable for static site generators like [Jekyll](https://jekyllrb.com/).

 tidy